taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

 The deeply nested data became a flat data structure grouped by entities.
 Each entity can reference another entity by its id.
 Now you could have one reducer that stores and deals with the `assignedTo` entities and one reducer that deals with the `todo` entities.
 The data structure is flat and grouped by entities and thus easier to access and to manipulate.
+The basic approach would be to normalize data structure first before you send it as a payload in a action to their reducers.

 There is another benefit in normalizing your data.
 When your data is denormalized, entities are often duplicated in your nested data structure.
 Imagine the following object with todos.